-Nutritionally speaking, if eating a vegan diet is a steamy kiss, eating a Whole Food Plant Based diet is an exploding orgasm, followed by a eating a perfectly ripe peach and then taking a catnap in the sun.
+Nutritionally speaking, if eating a vegan diet is a steamy kiss, than eating a Whole Food Plant Based diet is an exploding orgasm, followed by eating a perfectly ripe peach and then taking a catnap in the sun.

 If the Vegan diet is having a friend you can laugh with, the Whole Food Plant Based diet is having a friend you can fart with.

-If the vegan diet is a two week vacation from the job you hate, the Whole Food Plant Based diet is telling your boss to fuck off, quitting your job, starting your own business and making a shit ton of money.
+If the Vegan diet is a two week vacation from the job that you hate, than the Whole Food Plant Based diet is telling your boss to fuck off, quitting your job, starting your own business and making a shit ton of money.

-If the Vegan diet is listening to the WTF podcast, the Whole Food Plant Based diet is being interviewed by Marc Maron in his garage. (#lifegoals #bucketlist)
+If the Vegan diet is listening to the WTF podcast, than the Whole Food Plant Based diet is being interviewed by Marc Maron in his garage. (#lifegoals #bucketlist)

 There are lots of reasons why eating a Whole Food Plant Based diet (WFPB or Plant Based for short) is the most rock star way of healthy eating.
 One of the reasons for this is because people who stick to a WFPB diet don’t consume processed oil.

 People tend to get their panties in a twist over this.
 The no meat thing makes sense, the no dairy and no processed food bit is understandable, but the moment olive oil and, god-for-fucking-bid, coconut oil are taken out of the picture, people start to panic and wonder what the hell kind of cult they’ve joined.